BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **1. Added support for three more CPUs models: 2643 V2, 2667 V2, 2687w V2**.
 These CPUs require special patched CpuDef table, by removing unused/out-of-order CPU definitions that cause Kernal panic during booting (KP: # of threads, but (#+1) registered from MADT ...).
 I have finally figured out how to properly patch them.

-If you have one these CPUs, use one of the appropriate config_xxx.plist files provided, and rename it as config.plist.
+If you have one of these CPUs, use one of the provided config_xxx.plist files and rename it as config.plist.

 **2. Updated all CPUPM files**: with full dual CPU supports.